-WHERE DID THE GIANT HUMANS COME FROM?
+WHERE DID THE OHIO VALLEY GIANTS COME FROM?

 The sudden influx of people of gigantic height in the Ohio Valley is due to the Celts migrating into the British Isles, from 1500-1200 B.C and ending the domination by the Beaker Peoples in England.
 At the same time, the Amorites were also being displaced from the eastern Mediterranean by the Hittites, Egyptians and Hebrews.
 These dates, also corresponding to the end of the manufacturing of copper weapons and mining operations on Lake Superior.